thanhvnguyen504/aws_lambda/README.md

 # aws_lambda
-Some under-the-hood decisions that AWS Lambda service
+Some under-the-hood decisions from AWS Lambda service